-Our program will provide you with the knowledge and skills you need to lead teams, projects, organizations and systems in eliminating inequities, improving conditions and fostering change in local and global communities.
+Our program, offered on-campus and online , will provide you with the knowledge and skills you need to lead teams, projects, organizations and systems in eliminating inequities, improving conditions and fostering change in local and global communities.
 Through this concentration, you will be prepared to empower populations to live their best lives — no matter their location.

 Our students have many opportunities to share their research with local and global communities.
 Here, leadership students prepare to present information on the opioid crisis to attendees at the annual UNC Science Expo.

 As a student in the Leadership in Practice concentration, you will gain the skills to:

 - Use critical-thinking, design-thinking and system-thinking to solve problems.

 - Advance knowledge using evidence-based research and practice-based evidence.